lgxi24/lgxi24.github.io/_pages/about.md

 Hi, welcome to my homepage! :wave:

-My name is Guanxi, I’m currently an undergraduate student in the Department of Electrical and Electronic Engineering at Imperial College London.
-My experience spans multiple disciplines, including computer architecture, FPGA (Field-Programmable Gate Array), and machine learning.
+My name is Guanxi, and I am currently a final-year undergraduate student in the Department of Electrical and Electronic Engineering at Imperial College London.
+My interests span machine learning and computer architecture, with a current research focus on efficient algorithms and systems for machine learning.
+Specifically, I work on inference optimization for diffusion LLMs, agentic AI systems, and mixed-precision inference.
+You can check out [Experiences](/cv/) to learn more about my work and experience.

-Currently, my research interests are efficient LLM inference, including test-time scaling, mixed-precision inference, and efficient Diffusion LLM (dLLM) inference.
-You can check out [Experiences](/cv/) to see some of my experiences.

 ---